Anand-Ramdas-Kale/pharmacy-mgmt-cli/README.md

 ## Customization
 Since essential utilities (functions) are written in separate files based on their use cases, modifying and extending the project is straightforward.

-## License
-This project is released under [your preferred license].